jfasch/jfasch-home/trainings/material/soup/linux/sysprog/eventloop/problem/index.rst

 .. topic:: Trainer's note

+   * Switch to "real-world database" use case
-   Copy program below as a start.
+   * Copy program below as a start

 * Read records ``(id, firstname, lastname)`` from standard input
 * Insert into database